From paintbrush to pixel: A review of deep neural networks in AI-generated art: Conclusions

 \section{Conclusions}

-Deep learning and its image processing applications are now at a totally different stage than a few years ago.
-In the beginning of last decade, it was groundbreaking that deep neural networks could classify natural images.
+Deep learning and its image processing applications are now at a totally different stage than they were a few short years ago.
+In the beginning of the last decade, it was groundbreaking that deep neural networks could classify natural images.
 Today, these models are capable of generating highly realistic and complex images based on simple text prompts.
 This allows individuals without programming knowledge to employ these powerful models.
 It is important to remember that the use of these models should be guided by ethical and responsible considerations.
-These tools can assist artists to express their creativity and may shape the future of art.
-As ChatGPT stated, \emph{``Some people believe that AI has the potential to revolutionize the way we create and think about art, while others are more skeptical and believe that true creativity and artistic expression can only come from human beings.''}

-\emph{``Ultimately, the role of AI in the arts will depend on how it is used and the goals and values of the people who are using it''} ChatGPT concluded.
+AI-generated art also invites reflection on broader issues, such as potential applications in art therapy and how creativity and authorship are understood.
+These tools are increasingly being explored by artists and they may influence artistic practice and discussions about the future of art.
+It is undeniable that AI is affecting authorship and copyright rules regarding art, which comes with many ethical considerations.
+As ChatGPT stated, \emph{“Some people believe that AI has the potential to revolutionize the way we create and think about art, while others are more skeptical and believe that true creativity and artistic expression can only come from human beings.
+Ultimately, the role of AI in the arts will depend on how it is used and the goals and values of the people who are using it.”}